 With the freedom to adjust the internal layout, we reorganised both floors around simple unifying corridors.

-Strategically placed new windows bring daylight right into the heart of the home and frame views out to the magnificent surrounding countryside, anchoring the building in its setting.
-The walls are finished immaculately, employing a minimal colour palette that provides a blank canvas for the ineffable play of light and shadow.
+Strategically placed new windows bring daylight right into the heart of the home and frame views out to the surrounding countryside, anchoring the building in its setting.
+The walls are are finished in a dark colour palette that provides a blank canvas for the play of light and shadow.

-An elegantly engineered feature staircase links to the first floor.
-Delicate and sculptural, the stair treads are multifaceted blades of white powder-coated steel cantilevered from the double-height stairwell wall.
-They rise up from an asymmetrical timber podium that serves as seating, with more storage underneath.
+An engineered feature staircase links to the first floor.
+The stair treads are multifaceted blades of white powder-coated steel cantilevered from the double-height stairwell wall.
+They rise up from an asymmetrical timber podium that serves as seating, containing storage underneath.
 Daylight from above and elsewhere in the home casts an intriguing pattern of shadows, animating the hallway.